tzebrowski/ObdMetrics/README.md

 The framework uses external JSON resource files which defines series of supported PIDs.
 OBD2 PIDs/Sensors are divided into distinct groups.

-We specify following OBD2 PIDs/Sensors categories:
+There are specified following OBD2 PIDs/Sensors categories:
 - `capabilities` - Supported PIDs category
 - `dtc` - Diagnostic trouble code category
 - `metadata` - Metadata PIDs category.
 PIDs which are read just once during session with the Adapter